HarshitBhalia/click-bait/README.md

 ## Objective

-The goal of this project is to reduce misinformation and improve digital trust by identifying misleading YouTube content targeted toward Indian audiences.
+The goal of this project is to reduce misinformation and improve digital trust by detecting misleading YouTube clickbait content targeted toward Indian audiences.